 Walk fast – don’t be a ‘slug’ on the golf course.

-If a situation arises and a player does not know how to proceed, he/she should play a second ball under Rule 3-3 and continue play.
+If a situation arises and a player does not know how to proceed, he/she should play a Provisional Ball under Rule 18.3 and continue play.
 He/she must report the facts to the tournament rules official afterwards regardless of score, and must NOT sign the scorecard until an official decision has been made.